theonewhoPrints/AmazonProductCatalog/README.md

 ## Quick local setup (macOS)

 Follow these steps in order.
 Copy/paste the commands into a terminal.
-Adjust DB/collection names if you prefer.

 1) **Create a local MongoDB data directory:**